 - An alternate source for the supply to the town should be investigated and a pre and detailed feasibility study conducted to assess options.
-The UAP Phase 2 and 3 proposes a dam on the Mzintlava River that could possibly yield 30Ml/d to supply the growing demand in the area.
-Further investigative reports are needed. - Kemptdale Dam Hydrographic and Spillway surveys should be undertaken. - A detailed hydraulic investigation should be undertaken on the raw water supplies from both supply sources. - Calibration and possible replacement of meters within the system should be implemented. - Maintenance on the pulsator clarifiers should be undertaken to make these units fully functional. - No. 6 filter should be repaired. - The manifold for the chlorination should be re-installed. - A maintenance plan and schedule should be implemented for all infrastructure in the system.
+The UAP Phase 2 and 3 proposes a dam on the Mzintlava River that could possibly yield 30Me/d to supply the growing demand in the area.
+Further investigative reports are needed. - Kemptdale Dam Hydrographic and Spillway surveys were undertaken (as per recent engagement with HGDM).
+The DM are currently investigating the raising of the wall by 4m.
+A dam safety investigation should also be conducted to determine the shear strength of the existing wall as there is high sediment loading. - A detailed hydraulic investigation should be undertaken on the raw water supplies from both supply sources. - Losses within the water treatment plant must be reduced.
+Meters, monitoring the inflow and outflow from the works, should be checked and replaced if need be to ensure accurate readings are kept.
+A full water balance should be conducted each day to establish the total supply to each zone within the town. - Calibration and possible replacement of meters within the system should be implemented. - Maintenance on the pulsator clarifiers should be undertaken to make these units fully functional. - No. 6 filter should be repaired. - The manifold for the chlorination should be re-installed. - A maintenance plan and schedule should be implemented for all infrastructure in the system.